greenfork/nimraylib_now/README.md

 To do this just pass in the `--passL:-static` to nim when compiling your file.

+If you still want dynamic linking:

+- If minGW is not in PATH
+- Add nim's minGW toolchain to your PATH (You have to add the bin directory with .dll files not the one where nim.exe is located)

+If you already a version of minGW (that is already on PATH and seperate from nim)
+- Copy over `libwinpthread-1.dll` from nim's version of minGW into the bin directory of your version of minGW

 ## Community

 Find us at `#raylib-nim` channel